superinsight/superinsight-page-doc/docs/operations/search.md

 ```

 !!! success "Success"
-    ML query is able to give you a much more accurate results because it does not rely on keyword matching, instead it uses our build in ML models for inference.
+    ML tables index data as `EMBEDDINGS`, which allows this search query to perform a semantic search on existing data in the table.

     | id            | review                                                                | _score    |
     | -----------   | -----------------------------------------------                       | --------- |